syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Ping_Ultrasonic/Ping_Ultrasonic.md

 word distance;

-distance= US.pingUS(102); // read ID 102 control registor Ping Ultrasonic
+distance= US.pingUS(102); // call out the function of Ping Ultrasonic with ID = 102(rero Ultrasonic Sensor default ID).

 ## See Also ##